 I recommend a comprehensive approach to inner healing.
 Sure, read articles like this.
 Educate yourself.
 But in addition, consider getting professional therapy with someone who understands both psychology and spirituality.
 This way, they can help you work on healing both at the emotional and energetic levels.

 If you’ve faced trauma, abuse of any kind, neglect, or mental illness, I advise you to seek professional therapy in addition to your self-directed healing journey.

 If you become agitated while reading any of this guide, consider stopping.
 Rather, seek out a counselor and make an appointment.
 Today, there are many therapists that will have sessions via video chat, which opens up your world to thousands of therapists from all around the world.
 Many will work on a sliding scale, which helps if you’re on a budget.

-Do what you can on your own, but also seek the wisdom and counsel of someone who is trained to help you do inner exploration, heal, and integrate fragmented parts.
+Do what you can on your own, but also seek the wisdom and counsel of someone who is trained to help you do inner exploration, inner child work, heal, and integrate fragmented parts.